 “The Lord saw how great the wickedness of the human race had become on the earth, and that every inclination of the thoughts of the human heart was only evil all the time.”

 It would be untrue to say that is where we are now, but we are I believe heading fast in that direction.
 Modern life is taking on the appearance of a game, one in which we can self identify as whatever we think we are.
-It is becoming a hedonistic, violent, uncaring, dark and self absorbed existence in which we partake either as active competitors or onlookers.
-A kind of osmosis, soaking it in through the media, thinking perhaps this detachment absolves us of responsibility and leaves us innocent and untainted.
-We are deconstructing society in ways that have never been seen before.
+It is becoming a hedonistic, violent, dark and self absorbed existence in which we partake either as active competitors or onlookers.
+A kind of osmosis, soaking it into the core of our being, thinking perhaps this drift towards nihilism absolves us of responsibility and leaves us untouched by its grubbiness.
+Here is a definition of nihilistic philosophy.
+It represents a total rejection of moral values and religious beliefs and denies any meaning or purpose in life.
+In political theory nihilism is carried to an even greater extreme, it argues in favour of the destruction of all existing political and social institutions.
+And here we are, busily deconstructing society in ways that have never been seen before.
 We have become like the proverbial frog in the pot that didn’t notice the increasing temperature until it was too late, the madness and corruption begins to boil and overflow all around us.

 “But understand this: In the last days terrible times will come.
 For men will be lovers of themselves, lovers of money, boastful,arrogant, abusive, disobedient to their parents, ungrateful, unholy, unloving, unforgiving, slanderous, without self-control, brutal, without love of good…”

-“Brutal, and without love of good” are characteristics of a totalitarian state.
-The following is worth watching because we are travelling and gaining momentum on a road we have not seen for a while.
-If you begin by using hate laws to moderate speech rather than generally accepted social conventions, then we may be moving towards totalitarianism, and that has never worked out well, not when done by the Church or the State.
+That is a downward trajectory, a falling away from something better.
+The following is worth watching because we are travelling and gaining momentum on a road we have never before travelled.
+If you begin by using hate laws to moderate speech to the extent where we cannot speak freely without fear, then we may be moving towards totalitarianism, and that has never worked out well, not when done by the Church or the State.
 Hate laws could at a push be likened to the tanks that moved into Tiananmen Square in Beijing.
 When a regime like this is faced by up to a million protesters it will take action.
 The lone figure represents a person who will not be persuaded that the state has the right to remove his freedom to have an opinion contrary to that of the prevailing power structure.
 This standoff between power and individual freedom concluded with the suppression of freedom of thought and conduct.
 I do not think we can have any assurance that in our time, through the use of very different methods of control, we are not watching, like dumb beasts staring over a barbed wire fence at the last rites of any true freedom of expression.

 The next short video is also worth watching.
 Freedom is a precious commodity worth standing up for.
 Even if it is eventually crushed.